The protective role of parents was brought to light in a powerful story I recently learned about.

 By Stephanie Gray Connors

 Editor’s note.
 This first appeared at Love Unleashes Life and was reposted with permission at LifeSiteNews.
-The author is debating Peter Singer tonight.
-We’ve written about this previously but are reposting our story again today.

 On a recent call-in radio program I did with Catholic Answers Radio, the lines were open only to people who support abortion in order to have on-air debate with me; one caller, who was defending abortion, referenced the pregnant woman as a mother.
 Which led me to ask what a mother is.